 Leadership

 She majored in psychology and it showed in her dealings with employees and processes.
-Her approach was relational, rather than logical.
+Her approach was relational, rather than results oriented.
 People’s intentions, or rather her interpretation of them, mattered more than their actions.
 This gave some malignant people multiple opportunities to test the waters as to how much they could get away with.
 An example of this was how she dealt with a contractor who fraudulently represented himself as a company executive, giving directives to franchise owners that he was not authorized to do.
 When presented with video evidence of the contractor’s fraudulent activities, she simply dismissed it as him “meaning well” and being “overly zealous.”

 This director made you feel like you were being heard and that your input mattered.
 She would seek you out to solicit comments, making you feel like you were considered in decision-making processes.
 However, when all was said and done, nothing changed.
 Her actions did not match her words.
 It simply seemed to be a tactic to placate you.
 It was as though you had said nothing at all.
 She was a crony of the CTO, brought on board by him.